 To date, the Company has had only one loan delinquent for longer than 30 days.
-Such loan was current as of December 31, 1995.
+Such loan was current as of March 31, 1996.
 If a borrower fails to make a required monthly payment, the borrower will generally be notified by mail after ten days.
 If the borrower has not made full payment within ten days, a late fee is assessed.
 If the borrower has not responded or made full payment within 20 days after the loan becomes delinquent, a second notification letter will be sent.
 Following such notification, a collection officer will initiate telephone contact.
 If the borrower has not responded or made full payment within 30 days after the loan becomes delinquent, a third notification letter will be sent and follow-up telephone contact will be made by the collection officer.
 In the event a borrower becomes 45 days delinquent, a ten day demand letter will be sent to the borrower requiring that the loan be brought current within ten days.
 After the expiration of such ten day period, the Company may proceed with legal action.
-The Company generally follows a practice of discontinuing the accrual of interest income on loans which are in arrears as to interest payments for a period in excess of 60 days.
+The Company's policy with respect to loans in arrears as to interest payments for periods in excess of 60 days is to generally discontinue the accrual of interest income on such loans.
 The Company will deliver a default notice and begin foreclosure and liquidation proceedings when it determines that pursuit of these remedies is the most appropriate course of action.
 The Company continually monitors loans for possible exposure to loss.
 In its analysis, the Company reviews various factors, including the value of the collateral securing the loan and the borrower's payment history.
 Based upon this analysis, a loan loss reserve will be established on a case by case basis.
-Through December 31, 1995, no loan loss reserve had been established.
+Through March 31, 1996, no loan loss reserve had been established.